edgelesssys/docs.edgeless.systems/marblerun/content/workflows/add-service.md

 `erthost` is the generic host for Marbles, which will load your `enclave.signed`.
 The environment variables have the following purposes.

 * `EDG_MARBLE_COORDINATOR_ADDR` is the network address of the Coordinator's API for Marbles.
-When you deploy the Coordinator using our Helm repository as is described in our [deploying Marblerun hands-on](content/deployment), the default address is `coordinator-mesh-api.marblerun:2001`.
+When you deploy the Coordinator using our Helm repository as is described in our [deploying MarbleRun hands-on](content/deployment), the default address is `coordinator-mesh-api.marblerun:2001`.

 * `EDG_MARBLE_TYPE` needs to reference one entry from your manifest's `Marbles` section.